Fishermen cite dangerous shoaling at Montauk Inlet

 Bonnie Brady, executive director of the Long Island Commercial Fishing Association, said she has reached out to Army Corps officials about the need for dredging the inlet but has yet to hear back.
 "It's completely unacceptable," she said of the lack of quick federal action.

-Fatal house fire ...
-Trump to be sentenced ...
+Updated 47 minutes ago Trump sentenced after conviction ...
 Chance of snow ...
-Best French restaurants
+Best French restaurants ...
+Get the latest news and more great videos at NewsdayTV

-Fatal house fire ...
-Trump to be sentenced ...
+Updated 47 minutes ago Trump sentenced after conviction ...
 Chance of snow ...
-Best French restaurants
+Best French restaurants ...
+Get the latest news and more great videos at NewsdayTV